 Part C Grant Application Information

-The Georgia Department of Public Health (DPH) is the lead agency for the administration of the Part C system through the Babies Can’t Wait Program.
+Babies Can't Wait (BCW) is Georgia’s statewide early intervention program for infants and toddlers with special needs, from birth to three years-of-age and their families.
+The Georgia Department of Public Health (DPH) is the lead agency for administration of the BCW program.
 As required under the Individuals with Disabilities Education Act (IDEA) Part C section 34 CFR §§303.110-303.113, “the State must publish its Part C application or policy in a manner that will ensure circulation throughout the State at least 60-days prior to the date on which the application or policy is submitted and allow an opportunity for public comments on the application or policy for at least 30 days during that 60-day publication period.”
-Part C Grant applications are typically submitted to the Office of Special Education at the beginning of May each year, with the public comment period starting at the beginning of March.
-The link for the current Part C grant application is posted at the bottom of the page.

 Babies Can’t Wait

-DPH-MCHDO@dph.ga.gov (Subject line: Part C or Public Comment)
+- Email comments to: SICC-PublicComment@dph.ga.gov (Subject line: Part C Public Comment)

-DPH invites interested persons to attend public hearings and present public comments.
+- In-person comments at a public hearing - DPH invites interested persons to attend virtual public hearings and present public comments.
 To allow an opportunity for all to be heard, comments will be limited to five minutes.